Sahid96/Keystone_taxa_and_health_associations/README.md

 ├── results               # Output tables including core taxa lists, LEfSe results, and SparCC networks └── README.md             # This file
 ```
+## Notes
+This study reveals that gut microbiomes in traditional populations are shaped by ecological, cultural, and lifestyle factors, resulting in distinct, population-specific microbial structures.
+Keystone taxa, despite low abundance, play crucial roles in maintaining community stability and host interactions, but their functions vary with local environments and cultural practices.
+These findings challenge one-size-fits-all microbiome models and highlight the need for context-aware, culturally sensitive approaches to microbiome research and health interventions in populations facing rapid modernization.
+## Contact Information
+For questions or issues regarding this study, please contact Sahid Afrid Mollick (SAM) (sahidafridm@gmail.com).